-This is strong manuscript evidence that differences in the Quran are more than just dialect and pronunciation.
-The Sana Quran is evidence for non-Uthmanic versions of the Quran to which literary sources also give evidence.21
+This is manuscript evidence that differences in the Quran are more than just dialect and pronunciation.
+The Sana Quran may be evidence for non-Uthmanic versions of the Quran to which literary sources also give evidence.21

 The Uthmanic Quran may not contain corruption, but it is guilty of corruption

 Textual history, contrary to what many Muslims believe, is not reason for dismissing the Christian and Jewish Scriptures as corrupt.
 For Muslims to argue otherwise would be to argue against the Quran.22